 If you have the chance, it is worthwhile to sit down and figure out what your key goals are (keep to a maximum of 5 points) – could it be increased brand awareness?
 Or enhanced product display?
 Or attracting as many people to your booth as possible?
 Depending on what is more important to you, it will drive the design, certain tricks can be done to achieve certain requests and it is critical you communicate this even before the design starts.

-Starting early, also gives you a chance to sleep on the design and if you leave it too late, there may not enough time to sufficiently execute the design you are after, then it might have to be downgraded to something simpler and quicker.
+Starting early is one of our exhibition stand design tips because also gives you a chance to sleep on the design and if you leave it too late, there may not enough time to sufficiently execute the design you are after, then it might have to be downgraded to something simpler and quicker.
 The more complex a design is, the more time it takes to engineer and build it – therefore, as a rule of thumb you should make sure you are in contact with a stand builder no later than the 3-4 month mark before your event dates.
 If there is something specific that you are after such as certain materials or finishes or complex components, you may need to allow even more time.

 Branding plays a strong role in creating a memorable experience and having a custom booth gives you the opportunity to represent your branding in a very effective way.
 You can have a look at the different type of signage options, custom architectural elements or colour usage to name a few ideas on how to elevate your branding into your booth.